Fuel cells for mission‑critical stationary power

 - Fuel logistics – diesel generators require regular fuel deliveries, which can be costly and difficult in remote areas.

-Our fuel cells for off-grid
+Our fuel cells for stationary off-grid & backup power

 Our IE-POWER™ fuel cell modules provide zero-emission, reliable off-grid power to areas that are impacted by intermittent and unreliable grid services.
 With micro-grids relying heavily on diesel generators and the impacts of this on the surrounding environment regarding noise and particulate pollution, our fuel cells for off-grid applications can provide a more dependable solution and eliminate harmful emissions.